This article will compare and contrast the top six dedicated hosting providers, and help you choose the one that best suits your website.

 |DreamHost||4-12||4-64 GB||Unmetered||2 (USA)||$169 – $399|

 * Do bear in mind that except for DreamHost, these are all promotional prices for new customers.
 Hosting providers are fairly generous, though – you can often keep prices this low for a year or more.

-We can see that Bluehost has the least expensive price range, while GoDaddy offers the most server locations by far.
+We can see that Bluehost has the least expensive price range, while A2 Hosting offers the most server locations.
 The table also shows variety in bandwidth between hosting providers, and while the low end of most CPU scores is similar, the high end ranges a lot depending on provider.